jvia/elastidiff/README.md

   -c, --[no-]print-changed           Control printing diffs when documents have different data.
   -a, --[no-]print-added             Control printing when documents are missing from src but exist in dst.
   -d, --[no-]print-deleted           Control printing when documents are missing from dst but exit in src.
-  -u, --[no-]print-unchanged         Control printing when documents are the same.
+  -u, --[no-]print-same              Control printing when documents are the same.
+      --[no-]print-diff              Control print diffs for chaned documents.
       --size SIZE              100   How many documents to fetch from Elasticsearch in a single request.
       --scroll-time SCROLL     1m    The duration to keep the scroll context open.
   -o, --output FORMAT          text  The kind of diff to print.
 It can be either `text` or `edn` (structural).